-As far as active coping strategies are concerned, according to Lazarus and Folkman, there are two aspects to managing a stressful situation:
+As far as active coping strategies are concerned, there are two aspects to managing a stressful situation:

-• Problem-based coping: the practical steps that you take to manage the problem.
-Problembased strategies may include practical, action-based tools that allow you to manage the situation.
-This might involve setting up an Action Plan, delegating tasks, or accepting that you may need to escalate the issue or confront someone about the problem.

-• Emotion-based coping: how you manage your emotions when you become stressed.
-Emotionbased strategies might involve positive coping strategies, such as taking ownership of the problem, or seeking emotional or moral support.
+- Problem-based coping: the practical steps that you take to manage the problem.
+Problem-based strategies may include practical, action-based tools that allow you to manage the situation.
+This might involve setting up an Action Plan, delegating tasks, or accepting that you may need to escalate the issue or confront someone about the problem. - Emotion-based coping: how you manage your emotions when you become stressed.
+Emotion-based strategies might involve positive coping strategies, such as taking ownership of the problem, or seeking emotional or moral support.
 However, they can also spark negative behaviors, like self-blame, avoidance, or even anger and frustration.